POPULAR MUSIC PERFORMANCE

 The course features extensive study of the music industries including copyright, contract law and career pathways.
 Students will also develop transferable skills in research, IT, presentation, teamwork, creative thinking, communication skills and project management (see the Resonance Professional Certificate).

-Beyond timetabled seminars and workshops, students will be encouraged to engage with the Black Country music scene and our in-house commercial radio station – Black Country Radio.
+Beyond timetabled seminars and workshops, students will be encouraged to engage with the Black Country music scene.
 By promoting and performing your own shows, you will have the opportunity to cultivate your talents and expand your understanding of the real-world entertainment industry.

 Optional projects and modules in years 2 and 3 will help inform future career options and ensure that technical and musical skills are underpinned by a solid understanding of the wider music industry.